Updated: March 26, 2019 at 9:44 p.m.

 “We want to make sure we make that clear and students understand that part of the relationship and advisers understand that portion of the relationship,” he said.

-The senate also passed a resolution titled “We Say McNo,” criticizing officials and University President Thomas LeBlanc for selecting Marcia McNutt, the president of the National Society of Sciences, to serve as the Commencement speaker this year.
+The senate also passed a resolution titled “We Say McNo,” criticizing officials and University President Thomas LeBlanc for selecting Marcia McNutt, the president of the National Academy of Sciences, to serve as the Commencement speaker this year.
 Students quickly criticized the decision after it was announced in March, saying McNutt wasn’t as well-known as previous speakers and came from a science background, while many students study social sciences.

 LeBlanc defended the choice during an interview with a campus radio station last month, saying that he could “live with” criticism surrounding McNutt’s selection because most of the disapproval came from “privileged” non-science and engineering students.